nairobijs/react-native-tweets/README.md

 ## Credits

 Credits go to Chris McDonald for the [original web version](https://github.com/chrismcband/tweet-search) and his video demo on [Async in Redux](https://www.youtube.com/watch?v=9UZla3uIo3A)

+The initial project scaffold code was generated with create-react-app.